 - Launches a worker instance in the Azure region where the restored virtual disks will reside, and attaches the empty virtual disks to the worker instance.

 - Restores backed-up data to the empty virtual disks on the worker instance.

 - Detaches the virtual disks with the restored data from the worker instance.

-Veeam Backup for Microsoft Azure does not attach the restored persistent disks to any Azure VM instance — the disks are placed to the specified location as standalone virtual disks.
+Veeam Backup for Microsoft Azure does not attach the restored virtual disks to any Azure VM — the disks are placed to the specified location as standalone virtual disks.

-To restore an Azure VM from a backup that is stored in an archive repository, you must retrieve the archived data first.
-You can either retrieve the archived data manually before you begin the restore operation, or launch the data retrieval process right from the Restore wizard.
+To restore a virtual disk from a backup that is stored in an archive repository, you must retrieve the archived data first.
+You can either retrieve the archived data manually before you begin the restore operation, or launch the data retrieval process right from the restore wizard.
 To learn how to retrieve data manually, see Retrieving Data From Archive.

 How to Perform Disk Restore

-To restore virtual disks of Azure VMs, do the following:
+To restore virtual disks attached to a protected Azure VMs, do the following: